effie-ms/eeflows/README.md

 - runs `docker-compose up`

 Refer to `Makefile` to see what actually happens.
 You can then use the same commands to set everything up manually.

+NB: modifications in the `local.py` configuration file on setup are optional, in the general case, the application should work with the `local.py` as it is provided.

 ## Running development server